Srijita-Kyrotics/feedback-system-test/README.md

-# Aaliah University Survey Processing System
+# Student Feedback Survey Processing System

 This repository contains the complete automated pipeline for processing student satisfaction survey forms from handwritten images into standardized reports.